minetest-mods/technic/manual.md

 front, back, or sides.
 With a tube upgrade, fully charged/discharged tools (as appropriate for their slot) will be ejected through a side.

+### processing machines ###

+The furnace, alloy furnace, grinder, extractor, compressor, and centrifuge have much in common.
+Each implements some industrial process that transforms items into other items, and they manner in which they present these processes as powered machines is essentially identical.

+Most of the processing machines operate on inputs of only a single type at a time, and correspondingly have only a single input slot.
+The alloy furnace is an exception: it operates on inputs of two distinct types at once, and correspondingly has two input slots.
+It doesn't matter which way round the alloy furnace's inputs are placed in the two slots.

+The processing machines are mostly available in variants for multiple tiers.
+The furnace and alloy furnace are each available in fuel-fired, LV, and MV forms.
+The grinder, extractor, and compressor are each available in LV and MV forms.
+The centrifuge is the only single-tier processing machine, being only available in MV form.
+The higher-tier machines process items faster than the lower-tier ones, but also have higher power consumption, usually taking more energy overall to perform the same amount of processing.
+The MV machines have upgrade slots, and energy upgrades reduce their energy consumption.

+The MV machines can work with pneumatic tubes.
+They accept inputs via tubes from any direction.
+For most of the machines, having only a single input slot, this is perfectly simple behavior.
+The alloy furnace is more
+complex: it will put an arriving item in either input slot, preferring to stack it with existing items of the same type.
+It doesn't matter which slot each of the alloy furnace's inputs is in, so it doesn't matter that there's no direct control ovar that, but there is a risk that supplying a lot of one item type through tubes will result in both slots containing the same type of item, leaving no room for the second input.

+The MV machines can be given a tube upgrade to make them automatically eject output items into pneumatic tubes.
+The items are always ejected through a side, though which side it is depends on the machine's orientation, due to a bug.
+Output items are always ejected singly.
+For some machines, such as the grinder, the ejection rate with a single tube upgrade doesn't keep up with the rate at which items can be processed.
+A second tube upgrade increases the ejection rate.

+The LV and fuel-fired machines do not work with pneumatic tubes, except that the fuel-fired furnace (actually part of the basic Minetest game) can accept inputs from tubes.
+Items arriving through the bottom of the furnace go into the fuel slot, and items arriving from all other directions go into the input slot.

 administrative world anchor
 ---------------------------